noamhod/ALPIDE.FastSim/Readme.md

       - python stdhep2root.py -p trident
   - you will see 2 files in the data/root/ directory

+- Generate some toy "truth background" events directly in ROOT files
+  - go to the python dir
+  - setup python and ROOT (`source setupROOT6.brew.python3.sh` in my case)
+  - run the background toy generation
+      - python BackgroundGeneratorTruth -p bppp -nevents 1000 -nbckgrtrk 15000
+      - python BackgroundGeneratorTruth -p trident -nevents 100 -nbckgrtrk 20000

-- Run the "digitisation" part on the "truth" ROOT files
+- Run the "digitisation" step on the "truth signal+background" ROOT files
   - this will transform the truth tracks to a collection of clusters according to the realistic detector response
-  - note that the code runs on a single track at a time!
+  - note that in this step (unlike in the next step) the code runs on a single track at a time!
-  - look at the setup/setupLUXE_bppp.txt or setup/setupLUXE_trident.txt to understand/change the geometry and materials
+  - look at the setup/setupLUXE_bppp.txt or setup/setupLUXE_trident.txt to understand and change the geometry and materials
+  - cd Root/
   - run the signal digitisation step:
-    - root -b -q load.C 'runLUXEeeReco.C+("bppp")'
+      - root -b -q load.C 'Digitization.C+("bppp")'
-    - root -b -q load.C 'runLUXEeeReco.C+("trident")'
+      - root -b -q load.C 'Digitization.C+("trident")'
   - this will produce a number of files in the data/root/ directory

-- Basic analysis of the digitisation output:
-  - in a separate shell, go to the python dir
-  - setup python and ROOT (`source setupROOT6.brew.python3.sh` in my case)
-  - run the simple analysis on the digitisation step:
-    - python analysis.py -p bppp
-	 - python analysis.py -p trident
-  - check the data and output dirs...

-- Run a "seeding demo" starting from the "digitisation" output:
-  - in a separate shell, go to the python dir
-  - setup python and ROOT (`source setupROOT6.brew.python3.sh` in my case)
-  - run the demo alg and plotting script:
-    - python SeedingDemo.py -p bppp
-	   - python SeedingDemoPlot.py -p bppp
-	 - python SeedingDemo.py -p trident
-	   - python SeedingDemoPlot.py -p trident
-  - check the data and output dirs...

-- Run a "reconstruction demo" starting from the "seeding demo" output:
+- Run reconstruction step starting from the digitised clusters output:
+  - cd Root/
   - run the recon step:
-    - root -b -q load.C 'runLUXEeeRecoFromSeeds.C+("bppp")'
+      - root -b -q load.C 'runLUXEeeRecoFromClusters.C+("bppp")'
-	 - root -b -q load.C 'runLUXEeeRecoFromSeeds.C+("trident")'
+      - root -b -q load.C 'runLUXEeeRecoFromClusters.C+("trident")'

+- Run a basic analysis on the reconstruction step output
-  - in a separate shell, go to the python dir
+  - go to the python dir
   - setup python and ROOT (`source setupROOT6.brew.python3.sh` in my case)
-  - run the demo plotting script:
+  - run the reco analysis:
-    - python RecoDemoPlot.py -p bppp
+      - python analysis_from_clusters_reco.py -p bppp
-	 - python RecoDemoPlot.py -p trident
+      - python analysis_from_clusters_reco.py -p trident
-  - check the data and output dirs...
+  - check the data and output dirs
+  - run some higher-level analyses:
+      - python Resolutions.py -p bppp
+      - python Resolutions.py -p trident
+      - python SelectionPlots.py -p bppp
+      - python SelectionPlots.py -p trident

+- Generate and visualise an event display from the reco output:
+  - generate the display:
+     - python EventDisplayGenerate.py -p bppp -i 0
+     - python EventDisplayGenerate.py -p trident -i 0
+  - visualise the display:
+     - python EventDisplayVisualize.py -p bppp
+     - python EventDisplayVisualize.py -p trident